HubBucket-Team/gdc-docs/docs/Visualization_Documentation/GeneEntity.md

 [![Cancer Distribution](images/GDC-Gene-CancerDist.png)](images/GDC-Gene-CancerDist.png "Click to see the full image.")

-A table is displayed that shows how many cases are affected by mutations within the gene.
+A table is displayed that shows how many cases are affected by mutations within the gene as a ratio and percentage.
 Each row represents the number of cases for each project.

-## Protein Plot
+## Protein Viewer

 [![Protein Plot](images/GDC-Gene-ProteinGraph.png)](images/GDC-Gene-ProteinGraph.png "Click to see the full image.")